wp-plugins/savingscom-coupon-plugin-and-widget/readme.txt

 When you are ready and have your [API key](http://tinyurl.com/savingswordpress/ "Get my API key!"), simply follow the instructions on the next tab.

 *Note: We will be releasing FAQs and Best Practices shortly!*
+Plugin Website: www.partnerwithsavings.com

 == Installation ==

-This section describes how to install the plugin & widget and get it working.
+1. This section describes how to install the plugin & widget and get it working.
 Note, you can have any combination of the plugin or widget active and working together.

 **If you do not have a Savings.com API Key you must apply [HERE.](http://tinyurl.com/savingswordpress/ "Sign up here to get a Savings.com API Key!")**